angrave/Moodle-mbz-to-excel/README.md

 * Data across multiple course section instances is aggregated together
 * Similar object types across all components is aggregatedinto a single Excel table
 * Input source can be the original mbz archive file, or the archive file already expanded as a list of xml files in multiple subdirectories.

-Version 0.0004 and higher exclude the original userid

 ## Citations and acknowledgements